tomcam/ec2-linux2-ami/docs/README.md

 the world is allowed to visit my website?

 ## TODO:
+* Learn what 0.0.0.0/0 means for Source.
+I assume it means everyone.
+What's the `/0` or `/32`appended?
 * Chart below: The online help for Source should explain what `0.0.0.0/0` means.